gioragutt/plugin-modules-poc/README.md

 ## Purpose

-The purpose of this repository is to present a POC of a submodules system, and provide a way for these submodules to expose API in a unified way.
+The purpose of this repository is to present a POC of a plugin system, and provide a way for these modules to expose API in a unified way.
-Submodules should be lazy-loadable.
+PluginModules should be lazy-loadable.
 When lazy-loaded, they should be conditinally loaded (like `canLoad` with lazy loaded routes).

 ## Why not use the routing mechanism?